Erwin Rommel: Atlantic Wall 1944

 The Allies staged elaborate deceptions for D-Day (see Operation Fortitude), giving the impression that the landings would be at Calais.
 Although Hitler himself expected a Normandy invasion for a while, Rommel and most Army commanders in France believed there would be two invasions, with the main invasion coming at the Pas-de-Calais.
-Rommel drove defensive preparations all along the coast of Northern France, particularly concentrating fortification building in the River Somme estuary.
+Rommel drove defensive preparations all along the coast of Northern France, particularly concentrating on fortification building in the River Somme estuary.
 By D-Day on 6 June 1944 nearly all the German staff officers, including Hitler's staff, believed that Pas-de-Calais was going to be the main invasion site, and continued to believe so even after the landings in Normandy had occurred.